Australia–India cricket rivalry: ICC matches

-Australia has the better record in the ICC ODI Cricket World Cups, having faced India 14 times and won on 9 occasions.
-In the 2003 Cricket World Cup Final, Australia defeated India by 125 runs.
-The last time the two cricket frenzy nations clashed in an ODI World Cup match, it was in the 2023 Cricket World Cup final played in Ahmedabad, where Australia once again defeated India in the final, winning by 6 wickets.
+Australia has the better record in ICC Cricket World Cups, having faced India 14 times and won on nine occasions.
+In the 2003 Cricket World Cup, Australia defeated India in the final by 125 runs.
+Their most recent World Cup meeting was in the 2023 Cricket World Cup final played in Ahmedabad, where Australia defeated India by 6 wickets.

-In ICC T20 World Cups, India has won 4 out of the 6 meetings against Australia, including their semi-final victory in the inaugural 2007 ICC T20 World Cup by 15 runs.
+In ICC T20 World Cups, India has won four of the six matches against Australia, including winning a semi-final of the 2007 T20 World Cup by 15 runs.

-In ICC Champions Trophy, India has the better record in head to head matches against Australia, winning three of the four matches that ended in a result.
+In the ICC Champions Trophy, India has a superior head-to-head record against Australia, winning three of the four matches that ended in a result.

-The two teams also played an ICC World Test Championship final in 2023, which Australia won by 209 runs.
+The two teams also played in the 2023 ICC World Test Championship final, which Australia won by 208 runs.